Fraudulent Transfer of a Motor Vehicle

 Texas Criminal Law

-The Fraudulent Transfer of a Motor Vehicle crime in the state of Texas gives police the right to arrest you if they believe you illegally transferred a motor vehicle to a third party with the intent to defraud or harm the vehicle’s owner.
+The Texas Fraudulent Transfer of a Motor Vehicle law gives police the right to arrest you if they believe you acquired a motor vehicle to transfer to a third party under certain fraudulent circumstances, including tranferring the vehicle knowing that the vehicle is subject to a lien or transferring it to the third party with the intent to defraud the vehicle’s true owner.

-Fraudulent Transfer of a Motor Vehicle is classified in the Texas Penal Code under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+The Penal Code classifies the Texas Fraudulent Transfer of a Motor Vehicle law under Title 7 “Offenses Against Property,” Chapter 32 “Fraud.”
+Learn more about the Texas offense of Fraudulent Transfer of a Motor Vehicle below.

 What is the current Texas law about Fraudulent Transfer of a Motor Vehicle?